gwu-libraries/obento/README.md

         JETTY_HOME=/opt/jetty

     In production, jetty should be running on a port that won't be publicly exposed.
 In development and testing, exposing Solr might be helpful; never expose it in production.

+    NOTE:  In the step above, JAVA is set to /usr/bin/java.
+When upgrading from an environment that had Java 6 installed, /usr/bin/java may be a symbolic link (...to another symbolic link) which still points to a Java 6 JRE.
+If that is the case, reconfigure to ensure that either /usr/bin/java resolves to a Java 7 JRE, or point JAVA in the jetty config file to wherever the Java 7 JRE is.

 7. Start jetty